iamjackg/esp32-phomemo-gameboy-printer/README.md

 <img src="images/print.jpg" alt="picture of the printer with a Pokedex entry" width="640px">

 Note that this project is currently very bare bones.
 I'm hoping to make it a bit more beginner friendly soon, but for now I'm going to assume you have a bit of experience with microcontrollers and whatnot.

+Also note that I don't have much real-world experience with C++ (especially on embedded systems) beyond some small scale Arduino projects, so the code is bound to be horrible and do some Very Bad Things.

 ## Getting started